atomicdata-dev/atomic-data-docs/src/atomic-server.md

 - Your Class has its own URL.
 - It has a `parent`, shown in the top of the screen.
 This has impact on the visibility and rights of your Resource.
 We'll get to that [later in the documentation](./hierarchy.md).

-Now, use the context menu to open the `Data View`.
+Now, go to the navigation bar, which is by default at the bottom of the window.
+Use its context menu to open the `Data View`.
-This gives you some more insight into your newly created data, and various ways in which you van serialize it.
+This view gives you some more insight into your newly created data, and various ways in which you can serialize it.

 ## There's more!